Can I Build A Roof Over My Heat Pump?

 18 inch stand under heat pump

-Protect your heat pump with a tall stand and a roof
+Protect your heat pump with a tall stand and a roof.

-Construction type and materials would make literally no difference.
-It would just have to suit your individual taste in it’s completed appearance.
-It’s always best to build something aesthetically pleasing especially when you consider selling your home.
-You should build your cover large enough to help keep the sides of the heat pump from building up with snow and ice.
+Building something aesthetically pleasing is always best, especially when considering selling your home.
+You should plan your cover to be large enough to help keep the sides of the heat pump from building up with snow and ice.

-If drifting snow is a problem piling up around your heat pump perhaps a snow drift fence a few feet away or more from the unit would help.
+If drifting snow is a problem piling up around your heat pump, perhaps a snow drift fence a few feet away or more from the unit would help.
 Again, keep airflow through the unit in mind.

 Building a Roof Over A Side Discharge Heat Pump

-With your unit mounted on the wall or even on a pad with blocks to keep it up you are set to build that cover and keep that outdoor unit looking pristine for many years to come.
-This is an excellent DIY project that most anyone can handle.
-You don’t need an engineer or an architect.
-Just grab your choice of construction materials and start assembling your cover.
+With your unit mounted on the wall or on a pad with blocks to keep it up, you are set to build that cover and keep that outdoor unit looking pristine for many years.

 How To Further Protect My Heat Pump From Snow And Ice

-Having risers under the unit will aid in keeping the heat pump clean and able to drain when in the defrost mode.
+Having risers under the unit will aid in keeping the heat pump clean and able to drain when in defrost mode.
 You can read more about how risers can improve the life of your heat pump or even your air conditioner by reading here.

 Smashed coil fins reduce efficiency.